 5-MTHF contains one milligram (1 mg) of (6S)-5-methyltetrahydrofolic acid from a very pure patented glucosamine salt form of 5-methyltetrahydrofolic acid.
 The formula is contained in a veggie capsule only with microcrystalline cellulose (filler) and silica (flow agent).
 It contains no magnesium stearate.

 5-MTHF, also known as L-5-methyltetrahydrofolate, is one active form in a group of vitamins known as folates.
 In contrast to folic acid, a synthetic form of folate, 5-MTHF is one of the forms of folate found naturally in foods.
 In the body 5-MTHF may be converted into any of the other active forms of folate.

 Folate coenzymes are responsible for important metabolic functions, including:

 - Formation of purines and pyrimidines needed for synthesis of the nucleic acids DNA and RNA.
-This is especially important during fetal development in the first trimester in preventing birth defects, such as neural tube defects.
+This is especially important during fetal development in the first trimester of pregnancy

 - Formation of heme, the iron-containing protein in hemoglobin

 - Interconversion of the 3-carbon amino acid serine from the 2-carbon amino acid glycine

 - Formation of the amino acids tyrosine from phenylalanine and glutamic acid from histidine

 - Formation of the amino acid methionine from homocysteine (Vitamin B12 as methylcobalamin also is needed for this conversion).
 Elevated levels of homocysteine have been implicated in a wide range of health issues.
 In the reconversion of homocysteine to methionine the body uses the methionine to make the important amino acid s-adenosylmethionine (SAMe) which is known to be supportive of healthy moods.